framer

 • Stream (BinaryStream): processes one framed message at a time and writes only the payload bytes to dst.
 If ReadLimit == 0, an internal default cap (64KiB) is used; messages larger than this cap return framer.ErrTooLong.

-• Semantic errors framer.ErrWouldBlock and framer.ErrMore are propagated unchanged with the progress count reflecting bytes written.
+• Semantic write-side errors framer.ErrWouldBlock and framer.ErrMore are propagated unchanged with the progress count reflecting bytes written; packet-source errors returned with bytes are reported after the admitted packet is emitted.

 • This is efficient but does not preserve application message boundaries from src.